-First and foremost, I’m not a fanboy, for those who doesn’t know me I have used a lot of brands and devices non-Apple, a few of those are Xiaomi, Huawei, LG, Sony, Palm, Blackberry, HTC, Samsung, OnePlus.
-I need to make this disclaimer so I’m not accused of being a fanboy to no brand.
+First and foremost, I’m not a fanboy, for those who don’t know me I have used a lot of brands and devices non-Apple, a few of those are Xiaomi, Huawei, LG, Sony, Palm, Blackberry, HTC, Samsung, OnePlus.
+I need to make this disclaimer, so I’m not accused of being a fanboy to no brand.

-Apple was the first company to lunch a product for the masses that was, and still is, intended to be a good, luxury device.
-They are not alone, but it doesn’t matter what Android phone you buy, none will feel or be (in people's minds) as luxurious as an Apple device.
-I even bought the more expensive Samsung Z Fold 2 5G and yes, its folding display set this device apart from more traditional phones, it still didn’t feel as good as an iPhone.
+Apple was the first company to launch a product for the masses that was, and still is, intended to be a good, luxury device.
+They are not alone, but it doesn’t matter what Android phone you buy, no one will feel or be (in people's minds) as luxurious as an Apple device.
+I even bought the more expensive Samsung Z Fold 2 5G and yes, its folding display set this device apart from more traditional phones, but it still didn’t feel as good as an iPhone.

-To understand why Apple devices have this perception, we need to — unfortunately — compare it with other brands.
-I’m aware that there are zillions of brands, but for this article, I’ll stick with the biggest west world Apple competitor, Samsung.
+To understand why Apple devices, have this perception, we need to — unfortunately — compare it with other brands.
+I’m aware that there are zillions of brands, but for this article, I’ll stick with the biggest Western world Apple competitor, Samsung.